 Col. Lynch's interesting life began at Melbourne, Australia.
-After graduating from the university there in the englineering course, he went to Germany to study at Heidelberg, and devoted much of his time to literature.
-Encouraged by having a number of poems printed in the London magazines, he wrote and Russia published several books, and then drift-In all these places they are.sure to find literally thousands of poor people who are willing to sacrifice the heavy into journalism Lynch's two great interests were Irish politics, and duelling, in which he had become an expert while at Heidelberg.
+After graduating from the university there in the engi-neering course, he went to Germany to study at Heidelberg, and devoted much of his time to literature.
+Encouraged by having a number of poems printed in the London magazines, he wrote and published several books, and then driftd into Journalism.

+Irish

+Lynch's two great interests were Irish politics, and duefling, in which he had become an expert while at Heldelberg.
 He was a clever talker and good com-pany.
-Newspaper men received him into their inner circles and a large co-tarie took besons in sword penetics. terle took lessona in sword practice from him.
-Becoming more interested in Irish politics, he was announced as the Parneilite candidate for Galway during the days of the "split" in the Irish parliamentary party, but was defented

-As correspondent in Paris for the London Daily Mail, he was the first newspaper man to meet Dreyfus on his return from Devil's Island.
-The opin lons on the Dreyfus case which he free ly exploited were, however, at variance with the policy of the Dally Mail, and he was discharged.
+Newspaper men received him into their inner circles and a large coterle took lessons in sword practic Becoming more interested in Irish politics, he was announced a the Parnellite candidate for Galway during the days of the "split" in the parllamentary party, but was de-As correspondent in Paris for the London Daily Mail, he was the first newspaper man to meet Dreyfus on his return from Devil's island.
+The opin-ions on the Dreyfus case which he freely exploited were, however, at variance with the policy of the Daily Mail, and he was discharged.
 He went to South Africa at the outbreak of the Boer war as correspondent of the London Ex-press.
 When he enlisted in the Boer ranks it was at first looked upon as the coup of a clever journalist who wanted to get the news from the inside.
 But he resigned his position and raised the Second Irish brigade, which he kept to the front through the bloodlest battles of the war.
 His regiment was literally cut to pieces.

-in France and America for the Boer cause, until he returned to England, June 11, when he was arrested for trea-son, and he has since been in jail.
+After the war Galway accepted Lynch with open arms as a candidate for parllament, and there was great celebra-tion when he was elected.
+He lectured in France and America for the Boer cause, until he returned to England, June 11, when he was arrested for treason, and he has since been in jail.